-This article will talk a bit about Presto DB, its history, why it was made, how it has changed, and what the future holds for this SQL query engine.
+This article will talk a bit about Presto, its history, why it was made, how it has changed, and what the future holds for this SQL query engine.

 Where Was Presto DB Made?

-Facebook initially developed Presto DB to run interactive queries on their massive Apache Hadoop data warehouses.
-While Facebook developers originally made it, it has later expanded into open-source software free for commercial use, meaning everyone can use it for queries, data analytics, and data management.
+Facebook initially developed Presto to run interactive queries on their massive Apache Hadoop and distributed MySQL data warehouse.
+From the beginning, Facebook developers; Martin Traverso, Dain Sundstrom, and David Phillips insisted that Presto be open-source software and free for commercial use.
+This means that everyone can use it for queries, data analytics, and data management.

 What Caused the Need for Such a Development?

-Considering that the data warehouse consisted of multiple petabytes before the development of Presto DB, it was tough to query using the existing technology, Apache Hive.
+Considering that the data warehouse consisted of multiple petabytes before the development of Presto, it was tough to query using the existing technology, Apache Hive.

-Due to the relatively slow speed of Apache Hive and its inability to traverse and properly query large data centers, data scientists over at Facebook had created Presto DB to streamline, smooth out, and speed up the process.
-In more technical terms, Presto DB was created to solve the issue of low latency interactive analytics.
+Due to the relatively slow speed of Apache Hive and its inability to traverse and properly query large data centers, engineers over at Facebook created Presto to streamline, smooth out, and speed up the process.
+In more technical terms, Presto was created to solve the issue of low latency interactive analytics.

-Another very popular reason why Presto DB was born was the existing software’s inability to handle different data sources simultaneously.
-Presto DB, on the other hand, can handle a variety of these data sources, which include but are not limited to:
+Another reason Presto grew to popularity was the ability to handle different data sources simultaneously, which wasn’t available in existing software.
+Presto, on the other hand, can handle a variety of these data sources, which include but are not limited to:

 - AWS S3

-Queries in their entirety were relatively slow and clunky, and with the development of Presto DB, not only could they be sourced from multiple centers and done in a considerably faster way – it could do high-end interactive analytics while sourcing the data.
+Queries in their entirety were relatively slow and clunky, and with the development of Presto, not only could they be sourced from multiple centers and done in a considerably faster way – it could do high-end interactive analytics while sourcing the data.

 How Presto DB Has Changed Over Time